 I will provide you with summaries of these four growths and links for you to gain more information about them individually.

 You can also find information on this page about screening and questions you might want to ask your specialist when diagnosed.

 Select A Topic:

-This is the most common tumour found in 95% of cases and arise from glandular cells.
+This is the most common of the stomach cancer types and is found in 95% of cases, arising from glandular cells.

 The glandular tissue is normally present to provide mucin, a form of lubricant that protects the lining.